Sorry, you need to enable JavaScript to visit this website.

 People in village

-We are committed to respecting and advancing human rights in our operations and supply chains, using our scale to raise awareness, build capacity among our colleagues and business partners, and empower communities and individuals.
-We have embedded human rights in our company structures and in our policies to ensure that decision-making considers the human rights implications, and that we remain compliant with regulatory frameworks.
+We are committed to respecting and promoting human rights across our value chain, using our scale to raise awareness, build capacity among our colleagues and business partners, and empower communities and individuals.
+We have embedded human rights in our company structures and in our policies to ensure that decision-making considers the human rights implications, and that we remain compliant with international standards and regulatory frameworks.

 Actively identifying potential human rights violations